 - Julie Child was 51 when her cookbook, Mastering the Art of French Cooking, was finally published.
 Many of us learned the difference between bologna and bolognese from her.

-- Multiple best-selling author, Barbara Taylor Bradford said when asked if she would stop writing, “People don’t seem to understand why writers keep on writing.
+- When asked if she would stop writing, multiple best-selling author Barbara Taylor Bradford said, “People don’t seem to understand why writers keep on writing.
 Why would I stop?
 I don’t know what I would do if I weren’t working.”

 - Miguel de Cervantes didn’t pen Don Quixote until he was in his late 50’s.

-- How many of us could stand the rejection and criticism endured by Paul Cezanne?
+- How many of us could stand the rejection and criticism of Paul Cezanne?
 He did not get his first one-person exhibition until he was 56.
 Most of us would have put down the brush.

 - Richard Adams wrote his first book, Watership Down, at 52.